craigprotzel/socketio-p5-workshop/README.md

 		* Search for "Sublime Linter" and press `enter` to install
 * Download and install [node.js](https://nodejs.org/en/)
 * Download this github repo
+	* Note, this repo includes the necessary node modules.
+	* Usually, you would need to run `npm install` to import them.

 ####Run Examples
 * In Macs open Terminal.
 In Windows open Command Prompt